developer-zebra/developer-zebra-site/src/mdna/index.md

    video_thumb: video_thumb.jpg
    button_text: Learn More
  - image-location: left
+   title: Never lose a peripheral with Smart Leash on Device Central
+   subtitle: New in Device Central
+   description: The new Smart Leash feature on Device Central notifies a user when a peripheral moves out of an area, ensuring that the peripheral is not left behind.
+Device Central centrally connects and monitors Bluetooth peripherals.
+   url: /devicecentral/
+   video: o0VkYx0Y-fI
+   video_type: youtube
+   button_text: Learn More
+ - image-location: right
    title: Detect the presence of a signature
    subtitle: New in Datawedge
    description: With DataWedge, detect the presence of a handwritten signature to automatically check for delivery confirmation.
 DataWedge provides the capability for any application on the device to acquire data from various input sources, manipulate data based on basic or custom rules, and output data to the app.